Am1n1602/Fin_QA/README.md

 ## Roadmap — what's next

-The CLI (`finqa`), the API, and now most of the Dashboard are all real and working — this isn't a plan anymore for those three, just remaining polish and later-stage extensions:
+The CLI (`finqa`), the API, most of the Dashboard, and a public zero-cost demo deployment are all real, live, and working — this isn't a plan anymore for those, just remaining polish and later-stage extensions:

 - **Dashboard polish pass**: consistent loading/error states, a responsive layout pass, and (optionally) charts for trend lines and ranking score breakdowns.
-- **Cloud deployment**: the Dashboard and API are local-only today (dev server + `localhost:8000`); hosting either of them anywhere else is a separate, not-yet-designed stage.
+- **Production-grade deployment**: the [live demo](#-live-demo) intentionally trades scope for zero cost (8 companies, RAG disabled, Render free tier's cold starts).
+A paid or self-hosted deployment with the full NIFTY 50 dataset and RAG/narrative answers enabled is a separate, later stage.
-- Open, non-blocking items: a Banks/NBFC-appropriate health framework (the current ranking/valuation/health model is built for non-financial companies), deeper multi-year history (blocked on what NSE/BSE actually expose for older periods, not on this codebase), and root-causing occasional cloud-LLM latency variance on complex questions.
+- Open, non-blocking items: a Banks/NBFC-appropriate health framework (the current ranking/valuation/health model is built for non-financial companies), deeper multi-year history (blocked on what NSE/BSE actually expose for older periods, not on this codebase), root-causing occasional cloud-LLM latency variance on complex questions, and a smaller embedding model + re-embedded demo index so RAG can be re-enabled on the free-tier demo without exceeding its memory budget.

 ---